AwesomesauceLabs/piglet-manual/index.md

     /// <summary>
     /// Unity callback that is invoked after every frame.
     /// Here we call MoveNext() to advance execution
     /// of the glTF import task.
-Once the model has been successfully
-    /// imported, we auto-spin the model about the y-axis.
     /// </summary>
     void Update()
     {